Edgardosilva/HangmanGame-React/README.md

     FOREIGN KEY (UsuarioID) REFERENCES Usuarios(ID)
 );

-2) Create a ds.js archive on the backend directory with this code
+2) Create a 'db.js' file in the backend directory and add the following code.

 import { createPool } from "mysql2/promise";